 Occupancy occurs when a Student is issued a key for his/her room assignment.
 Actual physical occupancy of the room by the Student and/or placement of Student’s possessions within the room is not necessary to constitute occupancy.
 It is the responsibility of all Students to fulfill occupancy expectations by Tuesday of the first week of classes.
 Once a Student fulfills occupancy, he/she may not cancel his/her Agreement for the purpose of residing off-campus.
 Failure to establish occupancy may result in termination of this Agreement and subsequent cancellation of enrollment.

 The University may terminate this Agreement at any time if the University determines that:

-5. The Student is no longer enrolled and/or is no longer eligible for enrollment at Bowling Green State University.
+- The Student is no longer enrolled and/or is no longer eligible for enrollment at Bowling Green State University or approved affiliated programs.